chrisdoc/thesis/thesis.md

 ### Radio Resource Management

 The GSM standard @Etsi1994 distinguishes between two modes of operation first idle and second connected mode.
-The radio resource management (RRM) is necessary to manage the physical and logical channels.
+The *Radio Resource Management* (RRM) is necessary to manage the physical and logical channels.

 ##### Idle Mode